Yaslen Clemente Does Standing Split In Plunging Skintight Romper, Flaunts Killer Curves

 "Wow, you're amazing," a fourth individual wrote.

-The beauty served up another sizzling look just yesterday that displayed her in formfitting sweatpants and a tiny matching crop-top.
-That ensemble has received more than 24,000 likes, so far.
+Yaslen served up another sizzling look just yesterday, one where she rocked formfitting sweatpants and a tiny matching crop top.
+That ensemble has received more than 24,000 likes so far.